jkohlin/wordpress-basics/personal-portfolio-2-content-plan.md

 > You can add real project content or a couple of example posts.

 ### Site settings
+Add the following information to the site's settings:

 | Setting | Content |
 |---|---|